When you study at Sydney, you’ll have opportunities to travel the world.

 For example, if you’re an undergraduate Media and Communications student you may have the opportunity to undertake an internship with an English-language newspaper in Delhi, Bangkok, Beijing, Seoul, Dubai or Abu Dhabi.

-Many of our postgraduate degrees, including the Master of Social Justice (Development Studies), Master of Social Justice (Human Rights), Master of Social Justice (Peace and Conflict Studies), Master of Museum and Heritage Studies, Master of Development Studies and the Master of Health Security also offer the opportunity to undertake a work placement overseas.
+Many of our postgraduate degrees, including the Master of Social Justice (Development Studies), Master of Social Justice (Human Rights), Master of Social Justice (Peace and Conflict Studies), Master of Museum and Heritage Studies, Master of Teaching (Secondary), Master of Teaching (Primary), and Master of Teaching (Early Childhood) also offer the opportunity to undertake a work placement overseas.